ampharino/sh-backend-challenge/README.md

 ## Possible Improvements
 - Better authentication and authorization using JWT
+- Using UUID instead of integers for ids
 - Integration test that calls the database
 - API Documentation using swagger
 - Better type definitions